 Its name is pronounced "P.K." in French, more or less, and usually so in English, though here it is also pronounced "picket" - and occasionally so spelt - with the stress on either syllable, according to the Oxford English Dictionary (OED).
 I prefer to rhyme it with "ticket".

 Henry ("Cavendish") Jones, in his Treatise on Piquet, suggested a possible derivation of the name from French pique, designating the spade suit, perhaps because it may originally have denoted the most characteristic game played with French-suited cards as distinct from those played with cards of other national suit systems.
-On this point, however, Thierry Depaulis tells me:
+On this point, however, games researcher Thierry Depaulis tells me:

 I don't think so.
 Piquet comes from the main feature of the scoring: pic or pique.
 Since "pique", "repique" (as well as "capote") occur in Spanish earlier than in French (already in the 16th century), I now think that Fr. piquet could be derived from Spanish pique (also more or less pronounced as "P.K.").